MR7-GH/ProxyFinder/README.md

 ## Features
 - Fetch up to 1000 proxies.
 - Check which proxies are working.
-- Output results in normal or JSON format.
+- Output results in JSON format.
 - Generate a ProxyChains configuration file.

 ## Installation